 ((12 - 4) ÷ 3) ÷ 2 = 2.666 ÷ 2 = 1.333 which rounds to 1.

-but the land use attorney representing the developer of this building expressed concern the new zoning administrator may change the computations to apply the halving after rounding:
+but a representative of the developer expressed concern the new zoning administrator may change the computations to apply the halving after rounding:

 (12 - 4) ÷ 3 = 2.666 which rounds to 3